Takaful: Modern era

 Muslim jurists acknowledge that the basis of shared responsibility (in the system of aquila as practised between the Muslims of Mecca and Medina) laid the foundation of mutual insurance.
 "In the case of insurance, as with commercial banks, orthodox opinion prevailed," and with "a consensus among Muslim scholars" about the legitimacy of takaful and the illegitimacy of conventional insurance, the "movement for Islamizing the contemporary insurance business" started around the mid-1970s.
 In 1976, a fatwa was issued by the Higher Council of Saudi Arabia "in favor of an Islamic model" of insurance.
 The International Islamic Fiqh Academy, Jeddah of the Organisation of Islamic Cooperation also approved takaful as a legitimate form of business in 1985.
 The Islamic Insurance Company of Sudan started as the first takaful company in 1979.
 By the mid-1990s, there were seven takaful companies in Sudan, Dubai, Saudi Arabia, Bahrain and Jordan.
+Prominent contributors to the development of Takaful in Saudi Arabia include businessman Saleh Malaikah, known for his involvement in the sector through Rusd Holding Group.

 The industry grew from $1.384 billion in 2004 to $5.318 billion in 2008.
 By the end of 2011, total takaful contributions amounted to $12 billion (as compared to $4 trillion for conventional insurance).

 In 2005, there were 82 companies around the world engaged in takaful business (77 dedicated takaful companies, and five "offering takaful products" from "Islamic windows").
 By 2006, there were 133.

 As with the traditional forms of insurance, reinsurance of a takaful operation may be used, known as "retakaful".
 Also in 2006, AIG, a non-Muslim US-based company (with more than 88 million customers in 130 countries), established a takaful subsidiary called AIG Takaful Enaya, headquartered in Bahrain.

 As of 2013 the leading takaful countries are "Malaysia and the Gulf states".
 It was reported in 2016 that out of total 308 takaful companies, 93 are takaful windows; however, these takaful windows own only 2.5% of the total takaful assets.

+In 2024, the UK Government announced plans to introduce an Alternative Student Finance (ASF) system based on Takaful principles, offering interest-free funding for higher education to students whose religious beliefs prohibit the use of conventional loans.